 An amazing sewing machine capable of sewing materials from fine chiffons to leather and denim!

-Stitch quality is fab, and the price is good too for an industrial sewing machine.
+Stitch quality is fab, and the price is very good for an industrial sewing machine.

 8. Janome Skyline S5